Nkhwami/-airbnb-clone-project./README.md

 Redis: Used for caching and session management.
 Docker: Containerization tool for consistent development and deployment environments.
 CI/CD Pipelines: Automated pipelines for testing and deploying code changes.

+# Database Design:
+ ## key entities
+ Users = a user can have multiple properties Properties = Property can be added, updated and deleted Bookings = A booking belongs to a property
+ Reviews = Review of specific property
+ Payments= Payment for a specific property and a specific duration